Darrell Henderson Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Season Stats

-- The Rams, who rank sixth in the NFL in points scored, have attempted a pass 55.5% of the time while running the ball 44.5% of the time.
+- The Rams have called a pass in 55.5% of their plays from scrimmage this year while running the ball 44.5% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the Lions.